-Class I: Associate's Degree plus 6 years occupational experience OR Bachelor's Degree or higher plus 2 years occupational experience.
-Class II: Master's Degree.
-Class III: Master's Degree plus 50 units beyond a Bachelor's Degree.
-Class IV: Master Degree plus 70 units beyond a Bachelor's Degree OR earned Doctorate Degree.
+Class I: AA + 6 years occupational experience; and BA + 2 years of occupational experience.

+Class II: MA; BA + 30 units post BA; BA + 4 years occupational experience; AA + 8 years occupational experience.

+Class III: MA with 50 units post BA; BA + 50 units post BA; BA + 6 years occupational experience; AA + 10 years occupational experience.

+Class IV: MA with 70 units post BA; BA + 70 units post BA; BA + 8 years occupational experience.
-- 3.9.2.1 For all Classes, all degrees and units must be from regionally accredited (or equivalent) institutions of higher education.

-- 3.9.3 For Classes III and IV, all units beyond a Bachelor's Degree must be upper division or graduate level semester units (or equivalent) earned subsequent to the granting of the Bachelor's Degree.

-- 3.9.4 A faculty member may be credited for full-time, non-teaching, paid occupational experience in an area directly related to the discipline in which the faculty will teach and will be computed as follows: up to seven steps- one step for each year of full-time, paid occupational experience in the following disciplines:
+- 3.9.2.1 For all Classes, all degrees and units must be from regionally accredited (or equivalent) institutions of higher education. - 3.9.2.2 For Classes III and IV, all units beyond a Bachelor's Degree must be upper division or graduate level semester units (or equivalent) earned subsequent to the granting of the Bachelor's Degree. - 3.9.2.3 Nursing faculty and those faculty whose initial assignment is in disciplines the Minimum qualifications for Faculty and Administrators in California Community Colleges identifies as "disciplines in which a master's degree is not generally expected or available" may be credited in class placement for years of full-time, paid occupational experience. - 3.9.2.3.1 Full-time, paid occupational experience as an apprentice qualifies for credit toward column placement. - 3.9.2.3.2 Experience as a teaching or laboratory assistant does not count towards initial salary placement. - 3.9.2.3.3 Experience years as an intern paid or unpaid do not count as occupation years. - 3.9.3 Step Placement: Up to seven steps may be credited to a faculty member for prior teaching experience.
+Maximum step placement for teaching experience is step 7.

-- Automotive Technology

-- Computer Information Systems

-- Construction Technology

-- Manufacturing Technology

-- Nursing Science/Clinical Practice

-- Welding

-The maximum step placement for paid occupational experience is step 7.
+3.9.3.1 Credit for college teaching experience will be computed as follows:

-- 3.9.5 Up to seven steps may be credited to a faculty member for prior teaching experience.
-Maximum step placement for teaching experience is step 7. - 3.9.5.1 Credit for college teaching experience will be computed as follows:One step for each one year of experience. - 3.9.5.2 Credit for high school teaching experience will be computed as follows:

-• One step for each two years of experience.

-- 3.9.6 For any initial placement, the maximum step placement for prior teaching and paid occupational experience combined is step 7. - 3.9.7 Initial salary schedule placement for a faculty member occurs prior to the first day of employment with the District as a faculty member.
+- One step for each one year of experience. - 3.9.3.2 Credit for high school teaching experience will be computed as follows: - One step for each two years of experience. - 3.9.6 Initial salary schedule placement for a faculty member occurs prior to the first day of employment with the District as a faculty member.
 Documentation of education and of prior work experience that may affect initial class and step placement must be submitted to the Office of Human Resources within 30 days of signing the Initial Employment Agreement.
 Only work experience completed prior to the first day of employment with the district can be considered.
 The District shall provide notice to new faculty of this requirement.
-If documentation is received after the 30 days, changes to step/ class placement will take effect the following semester. - 3.9.8 Step Advancement: Faculty will advance one step per year of paid service with the District.
+If documentation is received after the 30 days, changes to step/ class placement will take effect the following semester. - 3.9.7 Step Advancement: Faculty will advance one step per year of paid service with the District. - 3.10 Placement of all associate faculty will be determined by Class (column) and Step as described below: